2011 Macedonian protests

-The 2011 Macedonian protests against police brutality or simply 2011 Macedonian protests were demonstrations that started on 6 June 2011 as а result of the murder of the 22-year-old Martin Neškovski, who was beaten to death by Igor Spasov, a member of the special police forces Tigers.
+The 2011 Macedonian protests against police brutality or simply 2011 Macedonian protests were demonstrations that started on 6 June 2011 as a result of the murder of the 22-year-old Martin Neškovski, who was beaten to death by Igor Spasov, a member of the special police forces Tigers.
 The case itself is also tied to the 2015 Macedonian protests.

 Prelude

 In the early morning hours of 6 June 2011, while the ruling VMRO-DPMNE party celebrated its early election victory in the main square in the capital, Skopje, 22-year-old Martin Neškovski, unarmed and celebrating the victory, was beaten to death by a member of the special forces 'Tigers' charged with securing the celebrations and protecting the Prime Minister.
 His body was covered up with cardboard and left, as if nothing had happened.
-However, since his killing had been witnessed by scores of people, it was publicized via X (then Twitter).
+However, Since his killing had been witnessed by scores of people, it was publicized via X (then Twitter).
 The following day, the Ministry of the Interior made no mention of the killing and stated that they had no report of a killing.
-When asked by reporters about the 'tweets', both the Minister of the Interior and her spokesperson, spoke in contradictions.
+When asked by reporters about the 'tweets', both the Minister of the Interior and her spokesperson, spoke in contradictions..